-Bing Professor of Population Studies, President of the Center for Conservation Biology, Department of Biology, Stanford University; Adjunct Professor, University of Technology, SydneyNo slides used
+Bing Professor of Population Studies, President of the Center for Conservation Biology, Department of Biology, Stanford University; Adjunct Professor, University of Technology, SydneyNo slides available

 In the U.S, and the rest of the world, it would be more honest to call the “health care” system a “health repair” system.
 Today some two to three billion people are food-insecure.
 Roughly 800 million are hungry and another perhaps two billion are micronutrient malnourished.
 Almost all of these people have weakened immune systems and are more susceptible to disease.